obusorezekiel/Darey.io-DevOps-Internship/project-8.md

 ## LOAD BALANCER SOLUTION WITH APACHE

 In project seven, We extended our 3- tier architecture for website by adding an NFS server.
-NFS holds static files shared across the webserver.
 This architecture makes our webservers stateless.
-However In our previous architecture, it implies we wll need to access each webserver directly from its public IP.
+However, it implies we wll need to access each webserver directly from its public IP.
 This is not a good use of our resources because one server may unintentionally process all the request.

 To solve this problem, we need a single point of entry which routes traffic accross our webservers.